Policy Store

 Policies are applied based on scope, following a defined precedence.
 If a workflow-level policy exists, it takes priority.
 If not, the system checks for a repository-level policy.
 If that's also absent, an organization-level policy will be applied.
 Finally, if none of the above are defined, the cluster-level policy will be enforced

-To use the Policy Store with self-hosted runners, you first need to configure a pre-job hook:
+To use the Policy Store with self-hosted runners or GitHub-Hosted Custom Vms, you first need to configure a pre-job hook:

 Pre-Job Hook Setup

-• Go to Settings → Self-Hosted Runners → Runner Job Hooks.
+• Go to Settings → Harden-Runner Installation → Runner Job Hooks.

 • Follow the provided script to configure the hook as a pre-job hook for your runner.